hawkinsw/CPPTimes/writing-functions.md

 }
 ```

-Again, the value returned by the function matches the return type.
+Again, the type of the value returned by the function matches the return type.
 To reiterate, the return value is the primary means of communication between the function and the caller.
 We will see later that there are other ways for the function to communicate with the caller, but you should primarily use the return value for this purpose.

 What if the function that you are writing does not need to generate a value?
 For instance, let's write a function that just prints `Hello, World.` to the screen: